U.S. Route 50 in Kansas

 U.S. Route 50 (US-50) is a major east–west route of the U.S. Highway system, stretching just over 3000 mi from Interstate 80 (I-80) in West Sacramento, California, to Maryland Route 528 (MD 528) in Ocean City, Maryland, on the Atlantic Ocean.
-In the U.S. state of Kansas, US-50 is a main east–west highway serving the southwest, central and northeastern parts of the state.
-Kansas City is the only metropolitan area US-50 serves in the state but the highway does serve several other larger towns in Kansas such as (from west to east) Garden City, Dodge City, Hutchinson, Newton and Emporia.
+In the U.S. state of Kansas, US-50 is a main east–west highway serving the southwestern, central and northeastern parts of the state.
+Kansas City is the only metropolitan area US-50 serves in the state, but the highway does serve several other larger towns in Kansas such as (from west to east) Garden City, Dodge City, Hutchinson, Newton and Emporia.

 US-50 was established in Kansas by 1927, and at that time split into two branch routes in Kansas.
 The US-50 split began in Garden City and ended slightly west of Baldwin City.
 In Garden City, the split began at Kansas Avenue and Main Street.
 US-50N continued east on Kansas Ave. and went through Jetmore, Larned, Great Bend, Lyons, McPherson and Baldwin City.
 US-50S ran along current US-50.
 The routes rejoined near what is now the intersection of US-56 and K-33.
-US-50N was replaced by US-156 from Garden City to Great Bend and US-56 the rest of the way.
+US-50N was replaced by US-156 from Garden City to Great Bend and by US-56 the rest of the way.
 US-156 is now known as K-156.
 The split was removed during the late 1950s.